ProvableHQ/leo/documentation/guides/devnet.md

 ## Deploying and Executing

-When deploying or executing programs on a local devnet, make sure that endpoint is set to `http://localhost:3030` rather than any external API endpoints.
-You can do this either by manually setting the `ENDPOINT` environment variable, by passing the `--endpoint http://localhost:3030` flag in the CLI, or by setting the `ENDPOINT` variable in a `.env` file within the root directory of your Leo project.
+Before deployment or execution on a local devnet, set the endpoint to `http://localhost:3030`.
+Use one of these methods:

+- Set the `ENDPOINT` environment variable.
+- Pass `--endpoint http://localhost:3030` to the CLI.
+- Set `ENDPOINT` in the `.env` file at the Leo project root.

-You will also need credits to fund transactions on the devnet. snarkOS automatically initializes four development accounts funded with Aleo credits that can be used for testing purposes.
+You will also need credits to fund transactions on the devnet. snarkOS automatically initializes four development accounts with Aleo credits for tests.

 ```bash
 # Account 0